Closing down your practice

 Pastoral Care helpline – for information on personal, financial, professional or employment problems.

-Solicitors Benevolent Association – for personal financial assistance.
+The Solicitors Charity – for personal financial assistance.

 If your reasons for closing down are financial, or you are facing the possibility of being struck off or suspended, your local law society may be able to assist in providing you with details of firms interested in a merger or buying your practice.